 4 Wheel Drive Traction vs Hydroplaning

 Traction is explained as friction that builds up between the rubber of the wheel and the surface it’s traveling on.
-Lack of friction results in lack of rolling traction.
-A four-wheel drive has 4 wheels that are generating the friction and forward motion evenly over the surface thus resulting in improved traction around bends and on pull-off.
+Lack of friction results in a lack of rolling traction.
+A four-wheel drive has 4 wheels that are generating friction and forward motion evenly over the surface thus resulting in improved traction around bends and on pull-off.

-A two-wheel-drive only needs to lose traction on two of the wheels since the other two wheels are simply coasting along and provide no forward momentum.
+A two-wheel drive only needs to lose traction on two of the wheels since the other two wheels are simply coasting along and provide no forward momentum.

 4WD’s Weight affect and Hydroplaning

 The depth of the water plays a major part when hydroplaning occurs.
-As mentioned in the beginning, you need to be traveling at 50 mph or (22.35 meters per second) and the water depth must a minimum depth of one-tenth of an inch (0.3 centimeters) to create the textbook hydroplaning condition.
+As mentioned in the beginning, you need to be traveling at 50 mph or (22.35 meters per second) and the water depth must be a minimum depth of one-tenth of an inch (0.3 centimeters) to create the textbook hydroplaning condition.
 So the most important aspect that causes hydroplaning is the depth of the water combined with the speed at which you are traveling.

 The size and width of the tires also play a critical role, since a narrower tire is more likely to cause hydroplaning over a wider tire.
 This is due to the lack of surface area that makes contact with the ground resulting in less traction.
 Most four-wheel drives have wide, aggressive AT (All-Terrain) tires which are designed to displace water and mud efficiently.
-Highway tires, which are commonly found on 2 wheel drive cars are designed for grip, comfort, and mileage.
+Highway tires, which are commonly found on 2-wheel drive cars are designed for grip, comfort, and mileage.

 Speed vs Hydroplaning

-So now we know that weight, tire tread pattern, vehicle weight, water depth, and speed are all the contributing factors to hydroplaning.
+So now we know that weight, tire tread pattern, vehicle weight, water depth, and speed are all contributing factors to hydroplaning.
 However, the most important of all those have to be speed.
 Even If you are driving a vehicle with worn tires, (I’m not condoning, the act, simply drawing a comparison) you can still avoid hydroplaning if you drastically reduce your speed.
 The same cannot be said about the other factors since speed drastically increases your chances of hydroplaning on a wet road.

 Then there’s always the common-sense factor and being extra alert on a wet road with dangerous driving conditions.
-These can include but not limited to:
+These can include but are not limited to: